geraldb/talks/git_for_data.md

 # 1st Impression

-A Git Repo(sitory) is the "new" Zip Archive
+A Git Repo(sitory) is the "New" Zip Archive

 ![](i/factbook-json.png)